cdonne/Invasive-cup-project-/Analysis/README.md

 ### Kendall rank sum correlation test
 - used to evaluate whether genetic variation could be associated with phenotypic variaiton in invasive poulations
 - see output file for results (KendallSNPoutput)

+## 6/10/21

+### Kendall rank sum correlation test
+- similar to the previous correlation analysis but using F values from ANOVA/ANCOVA analysis for all life history traits within populations
+- output file (SNP_correlation)